Methallenestril

 Methallenestril (INN) (brand names Cur-men, Ercostrol, Geklimon, Novestrine, Vallestril), also known as methallenoestril (BAN) and as methallenestrol, as well as Horeau's acid, is a synthetic nonsteroidal estrogen and a derivative of allenolic acid and allenestrol (specifically, a methyl ether of it) that was formerly used to treat menstrual issues but is now no longer marketed.
 It is a seco-analogue of bisdehydrodoisynolic acid, and although methallenestril is potently estrogenic in rats, in humans it is only weakly so in comparison.
 Vallestril was a brand of methallenestril issued by G. D. Searle & Company in the 1950s.
 Methallenestril is taken by mouth.
 By the oral route, a dose of 25 mg methallenestril is approximately equivalent to 1 mg diethylstilbestrol, 4 mg dienestrol, 20 mg hexestrol, 25 mg estrone, 2.5 mg conjugated estrogens, and 0.05 mg ethinylestradiol.

+Synthesis

+The chemical synthesis has been described.
+Unavailable methods:

+The Grignard reaction between 2-propionyl-6-methoxynaphthalene (promen) [2700-47-2] (1) and Ethyl 2-bromoisobutyrate [600-00-0] (2) occurs to give ethyl beta-ethyl-beta-hydroxy-6-methoxy-alpha,alpha-dimethylnaphthalene-2-propionate [85536-81-8] (3).
+Dehydration of the carbinol in aqueous lye may be accompanied by saponification of the ester (although not in the patented version) to give [60533-05-3] (4).
+Re-esterification with diazomethane gave (5).
+Catalytic hydrogenation of the olefin led to PC608080 (6).
+Saponification of the ester completed the synthesis of Methallenestril (7).

+An alternative method is described in the patent that relies on 2-cyano-6-methoxynaphthalene (cyanonerolin) [67886-70-8].
+The precursor to this is described in a Hoechst patent.